ndunguloren96/ndunguloren96/README.md

 ### About Me
-- Love building useful, reliable, and scalable solutions.
+- Looking to build useful, reliable, and scalable solutions.
 - Currently working on [Aptifolio](https://aptifolio.com/).

 ### Tech Stack